 Truck drivers are often caught in a predicament: do what their company tells them to and receive work, or comply with the law and risk punishment from their company.
 They’re caught in an impossible situation.
 Many choose to keep their heads down and try to fight through the fatigue, but this is easier said than done.
 As trucking agencies demand their workers to drive past legal regulations, they risk the lives of everyone on the road.

 The port trucking companies in Los Angeles put their drivers in dangerous situations and aren’t showing signs of stopping.
 Some of their truckers’ shifts can run for 20 hours a day in a six-day work week.
 While some truckers have admitted to breaking fatigue laws in the event of tragic accidents, trucking agencies continue to push their drivers far past their limits.

 Truck accidents are terrifying and can cause a lot of lasting damage.
-The Charleston truck accident lawyers at DiTrapano Barrett DiPiero McGinley & Simmons, PLLC can help you file your suit for compensation.
+The Charleston truck accident lawyers at DiPiero Simmons McGinley & Bastress, PLLC can help you file your suit for compensation.
 We will thoroughly examine your case so you get a fair settlement.